Taliban official: Women banned from Afghanistan's gyms | Education

 - Afghanistan

-The Taliban is banning women from using gyms in Afghanistan, an official said on Thursday, the religious group's latest edict cracking down on women's rights and freedoms since they took power more than a year ago.
+The Taliban are banning women from using gyms in Afghanistan, an official in Kabul said on Thursday, the religious group's latest edict cracking down on women's rights and freedoms since they took power more than a year ago.

+The Taliban overran the country last year, seizing power in August 2021.

-A spokesman from the Ministry of Virtue and Vice said the ban was being introduced because people were ignoring gender segregation orders and that women were not wearing the required hijab, or head covering.
+A spokesman from the Ministry of Virtue and Vice said the ban was being introduced because people were ignoring gender segregation orders and that women were not wearing the required headscarf, or hijab.

 "But, unfortunately, the orders were not obeyed and the rules were violated, and we had to close parks and gyms for women," said Mahjer.